1. Increases confidence in the ocean and beach safety skills

 Ahhhhh, the beautiful outdoors!
 We’ve ALL said it to them; when I was younger, we used to play outside!
 Sadly, a lot of our kids don’t quite have the same appreciation for nature as we once did.
 Surfing can take your children to some of the most beautiful beaches, and when surfing, you get to experience these incredible landscapes from a whole new perspective – looking back at shore as apposed to out to sea.

 People STRONGLY underestimate how much two hours of surfing takes it out of you.
 Surfing combines strength and endurance and burns a lot of calories!

 5. Balance, coordination and flexibility

 On top of a physical work out, the skills of balance and coordination are a major part of surfing.
-This skill carries over into every day life.
+This skill carries over into every day life for kids surfing.
 In terms of flexibility, surfing is a fantastic contribution.
 This not only helps you to become a better surfer but also prevents injuries both on and off the board!

 6. Relief of anxiety and stress

 Similarly to other sports and water activities, surfing releases endorphins which helps to offset the negative effects of stress.
 This can be particularly useful for teens experiencing the stress of increased homework, hormones and life as they make the transition from childhood into adulthood.
 On top of this, as a result of the magnesium in salt water, your body will feel calmer.